Specific instructions for the management of Integrating Activity projects under FP7

 In parallel, ESFRI will carry out an in-depth analysis of the research infrastructure landscape in all scientific fields in Europe.
 The landscape analysis will provide a comprehensive picture of the existing research infrastructures of pan-European scope, including the national/regional research infrastructures that operate international open access.

 More information on the roadmap update process and how to submit a proposal

 Materials Sciences & Analytical Facilities, EuHIT 137 KB

 The main objective of the action is to endow Europe with world-class research infrastructures which are accessible to all researchers in Europe and beyond and fully exploit their potential for scientific advance and innovation.

-Next call deadline: 14 January 2015 for INFRADEV-3-2015: individual implementation and operation of ESFRI projects; EINFRA-5-2015: Centres of excellence for computing applications and EINFRA-9-2015: e-infrastructures for virtual research environments
+Three calls closed on 14 January 2015: INFRADEV-3-2015: individual implementation and operation of ESFRI projects; EINFRA-5-2015: Centres of excellence for computing applications and EINFRA-9-2015: e-infrastructures for virtual research environments.

 Commission Decision C(2013) 8199 of 10 December 2013 authorizing the use of reimbursement on the basis of unit costs for transnational access.